MehKoiter/Fightbot/README.md

 ## 🛡️ Security & Privacy

+> **IMPORTANT SECURITY NOTICE:** Never commit your `.env` file or expose your Discord bot token.
+If you believe your token has been exposed, immediately regenerate it in the Discord Developer Portal.

 - **Data Protection** - Your preferences and data are kept secure
 - **No Personal Information** - We only store Discord user IDs and preferences
 - **Secure API Calls** - All external API calls are encrypted